-- WHEELCHAIR SEAT BELT BUCKLE EASILY ATTACHES AND DETACHES, locking in securely, and releasing, simply, just like vehicle seat belts
+- WHEELCHAIR SEAT BELT BUCKLE EASILY ATTACHES AND DETACHES, locking in securely, and releasing just like vehicle seat belts

-- BELT STRAP ADJUSTS EASILY at 48 inches, it is strong, durable, and comfortable
+- BELT STRAP ADJUSTS EASILY at 48 inches and is strong and durable

 The following are parts that, if they do malfunction, need to be addressed by a professional.
 Note: not every possible part failure is listed: